Advertisement

 Book cover.
 Agnès Varda isolated against a textured purple background, the title and subtitle behind her in yellow and white

-With a career that constantly evolved over more than six decades and included directing such classics as Cléo from 5 to 7 and Vagabond, French director, Agnès Varda, gets an English-language biography curtesy of former Philadelphia Inquirer film critic, Carrie Rickey.
+With a career that constantly evolved over more than six decades and included directing such classics as Cléo from 5 to 7 and Vagabond, French director Agnès Varda gets an English-language biography courtesy of former Philadelphia Inquirer film critic Carrie Rickey.

-It's a known injustice that many great artists have gone their lifetime without knowing how much future generations would revere their work.
-Fortunately that wasn't the case with French director (and all-around artist) Agnès Varda, who was finally given her flowers, including an honorary Oscar, before passing away from breast cancer in 2019.
+It's a known injustice that many great artists have gone their lifetimes without knowing how much future generations would revere their work.
+Fortunately, that wasn't the case with director (and all-around artist) Varda, who was finally given her flowers, including an honorary Oscar, before passing away from breast cancer in 2019.
 It took long enough, though, for her many contributions to cinema to be recognized.
-From being an early adopter of the digital camera, to kickstarting the French New Wave, Varda's accomplishments and backstory are finally being recorded in Carrie Rickey's new book, A Complicated Passion: The Life and Work of Agnès Varda.
+From being an early adopter of the digital camera to kickstarting the French New Wave, Varda's accomplishments and backstory are finally being recorded in Rickey's new book, A Complicated Passion: The Life and Work of Agnès Varda.
 Rickey (who resides in Philadelphia and has written for outlets including Artforum and Film Comment) answered some questions about the biography.

-Rachel Bellwoar: Having written about film for years (including twenty five years for The Philadelphia Inquirer), what made you want to write your first book, and were you always committed to Agnès Varda as your subject?
+Rachel Bellwoar: Having written about film for years (including 25 years for The Philadelphia Inquirer), what made you want to write your first book, and were you always committed to Agnès Varda as your subject?

-Once when reporting the shockingly low percentage of women working as directors in the U.S. (then about 5%) in, I think, 2008, I phoned the Philadelphia Bureau of Labor Statistics to talk about the low number of female filmmakers.
-The woman I spoke with told me, that "The two professions with the lowest number of working women are coal miners and film directors."
+Once, when reporting the shockingly low percentage of women working as directors in the US (then about five percent) in, I think, 2008, I phoned the Philadelphia Bureau of Labor Statistics to talk about the low number of female filmmakers.
+The woman I spoke with told me that, "The two professions with the lowest number of working women are coal miners and film directors."
 I have both a stepdaughter and a daughter and believe that for young girls, seeing the world through the eyes of a woman enables them to see women who are not sexually objectified and have meaningful work.

 Bellwoar: Besides being very open to interviews throughout her life, Varda wrote a memoir and directed multiple autobiographical features.
 What additional insight do you feel a biography brings to her story?